JuanitaDevelopment/testflight/README.md

 # testflight
 for learning
 ## Purpose of this repository
-- To learn how to use github without impacting others
+- To learn how to use GitHub without impacting others
 - To explore various tools such as Copilot

+## Project Ideas
+1. Create a simple website
+2. Create a simple app